 As you can imagine, decision-making right now is incredibly complicated for us.
 Our focus must include many things at one time: Helping slow the spread of the COVID19 virus, continuing to serve our families, and taking care of our staff.
 We continue to seek balance among these areas.

-At this point in time, our Learning Center will remain closed and Family Services, Housing, and Administration will continue to operate on a primarily remote basis.
+At this point in time, our Learning Center will remain closed and our Family Services, Housing, and administrative teams will continue to operate on a primarily remote basis.
 We will remain in this operational status until at least April 20, 2020.
 Our Crisis Management Team will meet again on April 15 to assess guidance from the authorities and determine whether to extend the current operational status further.
 Please check back here on the afternoon of April 15 for additional information.

 It is truly impossible for us to know exactly when our world will return to normal.
 However, we do know that, eventually, we will return to normal operations and normal life.
 Until that time, we will continue to assess information and make decisions that align, to the best extent possible, with our prioritization of health, residents and staff.